nojanath/SublimeKSP/README.md

 	define CONST_TEXT := "String"
     ```

-* Use pers keyword to make a variable persistent:
+* Use pers keyword to make a variable persistent, this would be the same as writing make_persistent(variable) in the next line:
     ```
 	declare pers value
 	```